ZeynepDelalMutlu/HypoGenAI-public/README.md

 # HypoGenAI-public
-AI-powered semantic hypothesis generator for neurology research.
+AI-powered semantic hypothesis generator for bioinformatics research.

 An open framework for AI-assisted scientific hypothesis generation bioinformatics and beyond.